Too Little, Too Late

 Atari’s follow-up to the 5200 fares slightly better than its predecessor, at least in terms of lifespan.
 The entire hardware and software staff at Atari is put behind the new project, originally labeled the 3600, in late 1983 after exhaustive market research is conducted in an attempt to determine exactly what features gamers are looking for in a home machine.
 Also onboard is Cambridge, MA based General Computer Corporation, who design an advanced graphics chip for the system.
 Named MARIA, this new piece of hardware can generate 256 colours at once, with a screen resolution of 320×192 pixels.
 It also figures in a complete revamping of Atari’s signature Player/Missile style of sprite handling, a system essentially used by every Atari console and computer since the VCS/2600 in 1977.
 As such, the new game unit can handle up to 100 moving objects on-screen at the same time.
 Having learned a lesson from the much-maligned analog controllers of the 5200, Atari includes regular style Precision Pro-Line joysticks with its sequel.
 Players do lose something in the bargain, though: system options such as Pause, Start and Select are moved off the controllers, where they had been conveniently placed on the 5200, and onto the front of the new system’s case.

 The entire unit, complete with out-of-the-box 2600 compatibility, is introduced as the 7800 ProSystem (2600 + 5200, get it?) by Atari CEO James Morgan at the Summer CES in Chicago in 1984.
 Morgan and Atari don’t make any friends with owners of and third-party manufacturers of games for the 5200 by adding that production of the previous console will now end, under two years since its release.
 They do trumpet the good news that the 7800 has the most advanced graphics of any current video game console or home computer system, with an announced retail price of only $150.
 This low-ball pricing for a flagship Atari product is required to make the system competitive in a market swamped in discounted game consoles.
-In line with the current mania for home console computer conversion kits, such an add-on is also profiled at CES, called the 7800 Computer Keyboard.
-Developed by GCC, it offers 4K RAM, expandable to 20K, and is stated by Atari to be priced under $100.
-Profiled hardware peripherals for the add-on computer include a modem cartridge called Atari Terminal, the AtariLab science kit, and a cartridge for programming the system in BASIC.
+In line with the current mania for home console computer conversion kits, such an add-on is also profiled at CES, but not physically demonstrated there, called the 7800 Computer Keyboard.
+Developed by GCC, it is to offer 4K RAM, expandable to 20K, and is stated by Atari to be priced under $100.
+Other hardware peripherals mentioned for the add-on computer include a modem cartridge called Atari Terminal, the AtariLab science kit, and a cartridge for programming the system in BASIC.
 A program called The Word Processor is also announced, and users will be able to use this and other application software due to the keyboard add-on being compatible with most equipment made for the Atari 8-bit computers, such as printers.
 Also touted at CES is the ability to save game scores on the 7800 with the announced Hi-Score cartridge.
 With this plugged into the cartridge slot and another game inserted into the top of it, users are able to keep the score results for up to 65 play sessions.

 The purchase of the consumer division of Atari by Jack Tramiel in the fall of 1984, however, spells doom for the 7800 and its sundry paraphernalia.
 Some 7800 units had trickled out onto the market under Morgan, but Tramiel places a freeze on almost all video game projects at Atari and focuses the company more towards the home computer market and their 16-bit ST computer line.